 Below are a few ways to generate reviews:

 You can also download our Multi-Location Marketer’s Guide to Online Reputation Management for more specific tactics on how to gain, manage, and respond to reviews.

-For instance, if you’re targeting the keyword “sporting goods store Seattle,” you want to ensure your URL, title tag, meta description, and keywords in headings are optimized for the targeted phrase.
+For instance, if you’re targeting the keyword “sporting goods store Seattle,” you want to update your URL, title tag, meta description, and headings with locally relevant keywords.

-You should leverage local images, including photos of your store and products.
-You also want to ensure your images have geo-targeted meta descriptions, alternative text, and descriptions.
+You should also leverage local images, including photos of your stores and products.
+Remember to include geo-targeted meta descriptions, alternative text, and descriptions within your images.

 Here are a few localized content ideas you can publish to your website and local pages:

-When creating this localized content, you want to ensure there isn’t duplicate content.
-Duplicate content is when the same content appears in multiple places online, such as the same service page on your website or the exact same product descriptions.
+When creating this localized content, you want to ensure you don’t have any duplicate content.
+Duplicate content is when the same content appears in multiple places online, such as the same local or product page on your website.

 Lastly, we recommend updating your website’s structured data and schema markup to make it easier for search engines to understand your multi-location business.

 Schema markup is code to help search engines read and understand content on your pages.
 Structured data is organized or labeled in a format that provides information about a page.
 Both make it easier for Google and other search engines to classify and index your pages.